 While the mentoring relationship is more than a single job shadow experience, you are expected to hold at least one of your meetings with the student at your place of business, as many students have had little exposure to different occupations or professional work environments.

 Show the student your work area, various departments, labs, computer equipment, production areas, conference/meetings rooms, etc.

 Schedule 30-45 minutes with the student to cover your career history, share advice for ways to get into your career field or organization, and to discuss industry trends and future opportunities.

 Connect with HR

-Set up a meeting with an HR rep to help your student learn about internship and job opportunities and to receive resume feedback.
+Set up a meeting with a Human Resources representative to help your student learn about internship and job opportunities and to receive resume feedback.

-Describe the purpose and function of you position and how it fits into the overall structure of your organization.
+Describe the purpose and function of your position and how it fits into the overall structure of your organization.

 Day to Day Details

-Let your student join a meeting, observe as you make phone calls and respond to email, and see how you approach projects, customer or client interactions, and colleague collaboration.
+Let your student join a meeting, observe as you make phone calls and respond to emails, and see how you approach projects, customer or client interactions, and colleague collaboration.

 Meeting with Colleagues